HBDK/prty-fast/README.md

 ## Features

-- **Template-based Notifications:** Define message templates using Jinja2 syntax.
+- **Template-based Transformations:** Define message templates using Jinja2 syntax.
-- **Configurability:** Easily configure the service through a JSON configuration file.
+- **Configurability:** Easily configure the service through environment variables or a .env file.
-- **Notification Channels:** Create endpoints for different notification channels based on your templates.
+- **Notification Channels:** Automatically create endpoints for notification channels based on your templates.
-- **Dry Run Mode:** Test notifications without actually sending requests to the notification endpoint.
+- **Your Way or Who Cares:** Use built-in templates or add your own.

 ## Requirements